oracle/nosql-examples/cluster_setup/README.md

 * Create helper scripts in KVHOME/scripts on the setup hosts for various operations
 * Deploy cluster topology and start all cluster Replication Nodes (this can take a while)
 * Run a simple test to verify basic operation
-* Set up the optional Oracle NoSQL Proxy running on each setup host
+* Optionally configure Oracle NoSQL Proxy running on each setup host
 * Optionally run a longer extended test to get basic performance indicators
 * Display store parameters for access to the newly running store